PC-Admin/compile-matrix-clients/docs/Compile_Element_Android.md

 After be sure to re-run the playbook with the 'delete-droplet' tag to cleanup:

 `$ ansible-playbook -v -i ./inventory/hosts -t "spawn-droplet,delete-droplet" compile_element_android.yml`

+To upload the release files to a webserver use:

+`$ ansible-playbook -v -i ./inventory/hosts -t "upload-fdroid-release" compile_element_android.yml`